 - Communication Sciences and Disorders Course Worksheet

-- College transcripts (Official, hard copies of transcripts in sealed envelopes should be included in the packet)
+- College transcripts (Official, hard copies of transcripts in sealed envelopes should be sent directly to Graduate Admissions)

 - Official GRE scores (Within 5 years of the application due date) (Sent directly from ETS to Graduate Admissions)